winterwidow/workflow_automation/README.md

 # onboarding

+Prompt engineering + workflow automation

 API based : To create an onboarding file

-Scrape reviews then use llm to generate the form - prompt engineering + workflow automation
+Scrape reviews then use llm to generate the form

 Libraries to download:
 BeautifulSoup,